Roter Sand Lighthouse

+It became a symbol of technical progress in the German Empire and is still one of the most famous lighthouses in Germany.
+On 31 October 2010, it was awarded the title of Historical Landmark of Civil Engineering in Germany.

 Description

 Including the foundation, Roter Sand Lighthouse is 52.5 m tall.
 At low tide, it measures 30.7 m above sea level.
 Its focal height is 24 m above mean high tide, while the tower as such is 28 m tall.

 The foundation is cylindrical and protrudes 1.5 m from the sea at low tide.
 The tower above is conical.
 It is painted with red and white bands above a black base.
 The order of colours is white-red-white-red-white whereby the coloured section also marks the five floors inside the tower.
 The entrance is located at the lower rim of the lowest white band.

 The basement serves as a storage.
 A stairway leads from there to the sleeping room.
 Further up is the kitchen with a coal-heated oven, and a living and service room.
 The latter has three oriel windows, two of which have the same height as the room itself while the third one leads even higher.
 The oriels used to host minor lights and point towards North-west, South and North-east.
 From the service room, a balcony around the lantern can be reached via a stairway.
 However, it is not possible to walk all around the lantern because the higher oriel window blocks one part of the balcony.

 During the 1940s, the rooms used to be different with the inside of the black sector being accessible as storage.
 At the entrance level, there used to be the equipment for the generation of electrical power.